Pattern recovery by SLOPE: Discussion

 Figure \ref{fig:discussion} illustrates this phenomenon and shows that the accessibility condition for SLOPE can be much less restrictive than the accessibility condition for LASSO.
 In this example the matrix $X$ and the vector $Y$ are generated as in example illustrated in Figure \ref{fig:introduction} and the only difference is that now first $k=100=n$ regression coefficients are all equal to $40$.
-In this situation the accessibility condition for LASSO is not satisfied and LASSO can not properly separate the null and nonzero regression coefficients.
+In this situation the accessibility condition for LASSO is not satisfied and LASSO cannot properly separate the null and nonzero regression coefficients.
 Also, despite the selection of the tuning parameter so as to minimize the squared estimation error, the precision of LASSO estimates is very poor.
 As far as SLOPE is concerned, the irrepresentability condition is not satisfied but the accessibility condition holds.
-Thus, while SLOPE can not properly identify the pattern, it estimates $\beta$ with such a good precision that the difference between the estimated and the true pattern is hardly visible on the graph.
-These nice ranking and estimation properties of SLOPE bring a promise for efficient pattern recovery by appropriate thresholded and adaptive SLOPE versions, which are currently under development.
+Thus, while SLOPE cannot properly identify the pattern, it estimates $\beta$ with such a good precision that the difference between the estimated and the true pattern is hardly visible on the graph.
+These favorable ranking and estimation properties of the SLOPE method enable pattern recovery through appropriately selected thresholded versions of SLOPE.
+We also expect that the mathematical understanding of SLOPE irrepresentability condition presented in this article will lead to the development of efficient adaptive versions of SLOPE, with improved estimation and pattern recovery properties.